Blow-ups and normal bundles in connective and nonconnective derived geometries: The development and applications of derived blow-ups

 Second, Kiem--Li--Savvas developed an independent approach to the reduction of stabilizers for classical DM-stacks in \cite{KiemGeneralized}, generalized to classical Artin stack with good moduli spaces in \cite{SavvasGeneralizedDT} by Savvas, with applications in generalized Donaldson--Thomas theory and virtual intersection theory in mind.
 The authors use a construction they call the intrinsic blow-up, which they expected to be the classical shadow of a derived construction.

-The goal of a derived stabilizer reduction is partially met by Rydh, Savvas and the second author in \cite{DRS}, where a derived reduction of stabilizers algorithm is given under certain finiteness assumptions and over the base scheme $\Spec \C$, using a comparison between intrinsic and derived blow-ups.
+The goal of a derived stabilizer reduction is partially met by Rydh, Savvas and the second named author in \cite{DRS}, where a derived reduction of stabilizers algorithm is given under certain finiteness assumptions and over the base scheme $\Spec \C$, using a comparison between intrinsic and derived blow-ups.
 The work in \cite{DRS} has applications in (derived) shifted symplectic geometry and enumerative invariants, such as generalized Donaldson--Thomas theory, and generalized Vafa--Witten invariants.
+A crucial assumption made in \cite{DRS} is the existence of a good moduli space on the level of underlying classical objects.
+A fully derived picture of good moduli spaces is given in \cite{GMS}, where it is shown that a derived 1-Artin stack $X$ admits a derived good moduli space if and only if $X_\cl$ admits a classical good moduli space.